MAA8007/ML_projects/product_sentiment_analyis/README.md

 # Real-World Sentiment Analysis: Flipkart Product Reviews

 ## Project Overview
 This sentiment analysis project utilizes DistilBERT, a cutting-edge transformer model, for analyzing user-generated product reviews from Flipkart.
 It showcases how businesses can apply Natural Language Processing (NLP) techniques to derive valuable insights from customer feedback.
+The trained model is available on the Hugging Face Hub for easy access and deployment. **Model URL:** [Arsalan8/my_multiclass_model](https://huggingface.co/Arsalan8/my_multiclass_model)

 ## Real-World Applicability
 - **Business Insight:** Provides businesses with crucial insights by analyzing customer reviews.